 Sterilization: The sterilization load is transferred to a sterilization chamber, with a water-heated jacket and serves to provide vacuum, steam, nitrogen, gaseous EO and air.
 The sterilizer process control system runs a sterilization cycle, which is custom-designed and validated for the particular product type with process temperature of typically 100-140 degrees Fahrenheit for 8-16 hours.
 The sterilant used is 100% Ethylene Oxyde.

 Aeration: The sterilizastion load is held under constant temperature to allow desorption of EO and its by-products in controlled and validated conditions (100-130 degrees Fahrenheit) normally between 24 to 48 hours or more.

 The purpose of the validation process is to ensure the sterilization process can be performed and repeated effectively.
-The validation demostrates the specified level of sterility can be achieve during routine processing.
+The validation demostrates the specified level of sterility can be achieved during routine processing.
 Along with sterility assurance the validation process will demostrate that any remaining residual levels on the product are within acceptable tolerances.

 The validation process typically includes the following steps:

 - Collecting and reviewing Operational Qualification Data

 Prior to performing validation cycles the following items must be performed: